Trays of iced donuts

 Need a little inspiration for your next story?
 Franklin and the unique communities across Williamson County have over 200 years-and nearly as many unique story angle options-to get the ideas flowing!

 If it’s a little weird – or something to do just for the fun of it – they are into it in Leiper’s Fork.
-The tiny hamlet that is home to just over 600 residents just outside of downtown Franklin is where you find the finest art galleries right next to BBQ spots where you eat on a paper plate.
-The antique stores have famed pickin’ corners, unrivaled scenic views, and unbelievable music.
+Nestled just 10 miles from Franklin, Leiper’s Fork is a tiny village with a big personality.
+With a population of just over 600, it’s a place where creativity flows, and you find the finest art galleries right next to BBQ spots where you eat on a paper plate.
+The antique stores have famed pickin’ corners, unrivaled scenic views are in every direction, and unbelievable music abounds.

 The entire village – which is not much bigger than an average city block – is filled with a spirit of community.
 Each business has a front porch or fire pits with S’mores or swings out front, so people have a place to gather and have real interactions.
 The Lawnchair Theatre is a place where you show up with nothing but a lawn chair and hear incredible music or catch family movies on a summer night.